iury123/angularRoutingExample/README.md

 Run `npm run electron` for running electron container.

 ## Your package.json must contain the following snippet in order to use TypeScript in Electron and in the tests.

+test/root.ts is just an example of this project.
+Provides the local where the tests are, e.g. src/**/*.spec.ts

 ```javascript
 {
   "name": "my-app",